 Our Campus and History

-Odyssey Community School is nestled in a natural sanctuary in the heart of a vibrant city, and is a stone’s throw from some of Asheville’s greatest treasures.
+Odyssey School is nestled in a natural sanctuary in the heart of a vibrant city, and is a stone’s throw from some of Asheville’s greatest treasures.
 Our wooded six-acre campus in the gently rolling hills of the Montford historical district is easily accessible from both I-26 and downtown Asheville.

-The campus of Odyssey was built by Duke University a quarter-century ago specifically as an educational facility, and the grounds include the main building’s 25,000 square feet with its 15 classrooms, offices, a greenhouse and aquaponic system, an auditorium/gymnasium, and a commercial kitchen and cafeteria.
+The campus of Odyssey School was built by Duke University a quarter-century ago specifically as an educational facility, and the grounds include the main building’s 25,000 square feet with its 15 classrooms, offices, a greenhouse and aquaponic system, an auditorium/gymnasium, and a commercial kitchen and cafeteria.

 How must the education of our children transform if we are to expect them to be creative citizens and personally fulfilled adults twenty-five years from now?
-Answering this question began with Dr. Johnson and is a continual pursuit for Odyssey’s faculty, whose vision of education assimilates the integral philosophy articulated by Ken Wilber, the emergent cosmology voiced by Thomas Berry, and our cultural possibilities according to Thomas Friedman.
+Answering this question laid the foundation of Odyssey School and is a continual pursuit for Odyssey School’s faculty, whose vision of education assimilates ideas from many novel texts.
 The result is a compassionate, creative community inspired by solution-oriented thinking, reflection, and the development of our relationship with ourselves, our communities, and our greater human experience.
-“We have to teach today’s children how to learn,” said Dr. Johnson.
-“We have to lead by example, invest in the self-knowing techniques of inquiry, honesty and authenticity.
-We have to present our students with an inclusive, integrative, and creative world.”
+We have to invest in the self-knowing techniques of inquiry, honesty and authenticity.
+We present our students with an inclusive and creative world.